-This is the Wirral Borough Indoor & Built Facilities Strategy (BFS) for the period 2019 - 2036.
-Recommendations are drawn from the Needs Assessment Report 2019, researched and prepared between April - August 2019 by specialist sport and leisure consultancy, Knight Kavanagh and Page Ltd (KKP).
+This is the Wirral Borough Indoor & Built Facilities Strategy (BFS) for the period 2021 - 2036.
+Recommendations are drawn from the Needs Assessment Report 2021, researched and prepared between April - August 2019 by specialist sport and leisure consultancy, Knight Kavanagh and Page Ltd (KKP).
+The assessment was, therefore, undertaken pre Covid-19 lockdown.
 The Assessment Report and Strategy have been prepared in accordance with Sport England's ANOG (Assessing Needs and Opportunities - for Indoor and Outdoor Sports Facilities - Guidance) and in consultation with Wirral Borough Council (WBC), Sport England, national governing bodies of sport (NGBs), local sports clubs and key stakeholders.